leanspace/terraform-provider-leanspace/README.md

 - command definition: it has one `leanspace_command_definitions` resource which has all possible metadata types (6) and all possible argument types (7)
 - command queue: it has one `leanspace_command_queues` resource which links the satellite and ground station nodes.
 - metrics: it has as many `leanspace_metrics` resources as available types (6)
-- streams: it as one `leanspace_streams` resource, with all available element types (3), all possible field types (5), a computed field and a mapping.
+- streams: it has one `leanspace_streams` resource, with all available element types (3), all possible field types (5), a computed field and a mapping.
+- widgets: it has as many `leanspace_widgets` resources as available types (5)

 Finally there is the `imports` folder containing sample resources for each resource to test the import.